 In the start services section, we have introduced docker-comopse commands to start the light-oauth2 services with different databases.
-It is good for dev and test environment but not production.
+It is good for a dev and test environment, but not production.
 For production deployment, we are going to use Kubernetes or other Kubernetes implementations like Openshift.
 In this tutorial, we are going to walk through the deployment on a three nodes Kubernetes cluster.

 Here is the Kubernetes cluster information.
 We are going to run the command line from sandbox which is the master node of the cluster.

 NAME STATUS ROLES AGE VERSION

 In most cases, we would recommend installing light-oauth2 into the VMs so that we can easily control how to form the cluster with the internal Hazelcast IMDG.
 In this tutorial, we will deploy all the services to the Kubernetes cluster and access these services from Kubernetes service names.
 There are numeric other ways to deploy the light-oauth2 to a Kubernetes cluster.
 We will explore them in other tutorials.